 This event counts HVC exceptions (taken to EL2).

 4.12.11 0x8B, EXC\TRAP\PABORT, Instruction abort exception not taken locally

-This event counts synchronous exceptions which are not taken locally and are caused by attempting to execute instructions when one of the following conditions exists:
+This event counts synchronous exceptions which are not taken locally and are caused by and is caused by an instruction abort.